Varied Means of Transportation in Krakow

 ticket puncher and keep it till you reach your destination.

-The prices of unlimited-travel passes for all municipal
+The price of unlimited-travel passes for all municipal

 for the stated period starting with their first punching on